-Implement a new Governance Structure for HR
+Implemented a new Operating Model for HR

 What did we do?